robert17/iotf-rtd/docs/devices/device_mgmt/index.rst

 Cancel Attribute Observation
 ----------------------------

-The Internet of Things Foundation can send this request to a device to cancel the current observation of one or more device attributes.
+The IoT Platform can send this request to a device to cancel the current observation of one or more device attributes.
 The "fields" is an array of the device attribute names from the device model, for example, values could be "location", "mgmt.firmware" or "mgmt.firmware.state".

 The "message" field must be specified if "rc" is not 200.